Nikon D3100 vs Z6 II

 It is notable that the Z6 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3100 does not provide wifi capability.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3100 was succeeded by the Nikon D3200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3100 and Z6 II can be found, respectively, in the Nikon D3100 Manual (free pdf) or the online Nikon Z6 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3100 and the Nikon Z6 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.